Hands on: Hands on: Alienware Aurora R9 review

 The Alienware Aurora R9 is the latest gaming PC from the alien-themed manufacturer, following in the footsteps of the Area-51m.
-When we reviewed the Alienware Area-51m, we fell in love with its aesthetic.
-The Lunar Light color option and all the tasteful RGB lighting was more than enough to take it over the top, earning it 5 stars.
-That stunning modern aesthetic has moved forward, on to the Alienware Aurora R9.
+And, when we reviewed the Alienware Area-51m, we fell in love with its aesthetic. the Lunar Light color option and all the tasteful RGB lighting was more than enough to take it over the top, earning it 5 stars.
+That stunning modern aesthetic has moved on to the Alienware Aurora R9.

 Now, before we get any deeper into this device – this is an expensive piece of kit, but it may just be worth it.
 The thermal design, aesthetics and sheer horsepower on offer should be enough to make up for the higher price tag.